it5meharsha/Hadoop-Works/README.md

-Just Small bash codes for Fun, #cheers

-#The Above Codes are helpful in executing some of the difficult installations/configurations and some are used to collect information and anykind of purpose depending on the nature of the code these are written in bash
+#The Above Codes are helpful in executing hadoop installations/configuration some of the sample programs are also automated